 Ginger root is a rhizome not only great for adding flavour in cooking, it is also an attractive garden plant and easy to grow.
 Grow it in the garden in warmer climates, or in a container in cooler areas.
 It is the rhizomes that you eat, and you can start growing your own with a piece of ginger that you buy from a market or supermarket.

-All you need is a large styrofoam box from the green fruit shop. some potting mix and a warm position and you are on your way.
-Plant it in spring and grow it along with turmeric.
+All you need is a large styrofoam box from the green fruit shop. some potting mix, some well rotted compost, blood and bone, and a warm position and you are on your way.

 How to grow Ginger at Home

 Basic requirements are simple.
 You do need good humus rich moist yet free draining soil.

 In its natural environment is a tropical plant, so the key factors for successfully growing ginger are. :

 - Temperatures that do not drop below 10°C.

 You need a piece of ginger, and store bought ginger will do.
 Look for a piece that looks like it already had ‘eyes’ developing.